What You Need to Know About Petroleum Pump System Operator

 Petroleum Pump System Operators who work in California, Illinois, or South Carolina, make the highest salaries.

-How much do Petroleum Pump System Operators make in different U.S. states?
+How much do Petroleum Pump System Operators make in each U.S. state?

 |State||Annual Mean Salary|